Kenneth R. Fletcher

 Mary’s priorities for the township include increasing voter education and engagement, improving the vacancy and aesthetics of the Saginaw Highway corridor, and continuing open transparency in township decision making.

-She is a former member of the Junior League of Lansing, Past President; Old Newsboys of Greater Lansing, past Secretary; Rotary Club of Lansing, Remembrance Committee Chair; Capital Region Community Foundation Program & Distribution Committee; and the Delta Waverly Kiwanis club.
+She is a former member of the Junior League of Lansing, past President; Old Newsboys of Greater Lansing, past Secretary; Rotary Club of Lansing, Remembrance Committee Chair; Capital Region Community Foundation Program & Distribution Committee; and the Delta Waverly Kiwanis club.

-Mary’s hobbies include playing bridge, gardening, and spending time with her grand-children.
+Mary’s hobbies include playing bridge, gardening, and spending time with her grandchildren.

 Doug Kosinski was elected Delta Township Trustee in November 2012.
-He and his wife Shelagh, have lived in Delta Township since 1994.
+He and his wife Shelagh have lived in Delta Township since 1994.
 Doug is a graduate of Saginaw Valley State University and has a Master’s degree in Political Science from Michigan State University.
 Doug and Shelagh are members of Good Shepherd Lutheran Church in Delta Township, where Doug has been a Lay Minister for the past ten years.
 He is also past President of the Forest Glen Condominium Association.

-Doug has worked for the State of Michigan for almost 35 years, the last 35 with the Michigan Department of Corrections.
-He is MDOC’s Program Evaluation Manager and supervises a staff of professional researchers conducting studies to determine “what works” among Department programs.
+Doug has worked for the State of Michigan for almost 35 years, the last 25 with the Michigan Department of Corrections.
+He is MDOC’s Program Evaluation Manager and supervises a staff of professional researchers conducting studies to determine “what works” among department programs.
 The results of their work provide input to the Department’s $2 billion budget by helping to determine funding priorities.
 He will work to expand and improve that kind of “evidence based” decision making in Delta Township.

 - Improving communications with citizens and neighborhoods to address issues of importance to residents